bobomrac/Fix-Net-Jitter-in-CS2-on-Linux-Intel-Wi-Fi-Optimization-/README.md

 ## Stopping wpa & Configure NetworkManager to use iwd

-Why this is important: NetworkManager may attempt to restart wpa_supplicant.
-To prevent this, you need to configure NetworkManager to use iwd as the backend.
+NetworkManager may attempt to restart wpa_supplicant.
+To prevent this, you need to configure NetworkManager to use iwd as the backend.<br>

 NetworkManager supports iwd natively on most modern distributions.

-Make a NetworkManager’s configuration file, usually at `/etc/NetworkManager/conf.d/` name it what you want e.g 'iwd.conf'
+Make a NetworkManager’s configuration file, usually at `/etc/NetworkManager/conf.d/`<br> Name the file what you want e.g 'iwd.conf' and make sure it contains the following:

-`[device]`<br>
+`[device]<br>
-`wifi.backend=iwd`
+wifi.backend=iwd`

 Then restart NetworkManager to apply the change: